 - In a small saucepan mix together all the ingredients for the Teriyaki sauce.
 Bring to a boil and stir until slightly thickened.
 Set aside to cool.

-- Rinse salmon filets and pat dry.
-Remove vegetables from oven and lay salmon filets on top.
+- Meanwhile, rinse salmon filets and pat dry.
+After 15 minutes remove vegetables from the oven and lay salmon filets on top.

 - Using about half of the Teriyaki sauce, coat the salmon and drizzle over vegetables.